dxatscale/sfpowerscripts/decision records/release/001-release.md

 * Can't be packaged as a SFDX plugin
 * Needs multiple scripts to support different OS
 * Unintuitive to use, requires external documentation

+## Decision

+Chosen option: 1. `orchestrator:release` command

+An orchestrator command is more intuitive to use than a shell script, and it's independent from OS.
+Though this is bit inflexible and tied to the options being provided by the sfpowerscripts, it fastens adoption of the tooling.
+Users who have requirements that are not satisfied by the release commands can switch to a shell script and orchestrate it.

 ## Links <!-- optional -->